-1.4 VOLUNTEER INDUCTION
+VOLUNTEER INDUCTION

-Prior to commencement, the CEO will have discretion as to the form of induction for volunteers having regard to the nature of their contribution to the Foundation.
-The induction process must include a clear outline of the role requirements and the Foundation's confidentiality and privacy policies.
+Prior to commencement, the CEO will have discretion as to the form of induction for volunteers having regard to the nature of their contribution to Snowdome.
+The induction process must include a clear outline of the role requirements and Snowdome's confidentiality and privacy policies.

-.
-All volunteers must be familiar with the Foundation 'Code of Conduct', Cash Policy, and 'Privacy Policy'.
-The Foundation Charter and Handbook can be provided upon request to volunteers to aid in the induction process.
+All volunteers must be familiar with the Snowdome 'Code of Conduct', Cash Policy, and 'Privacy Policy'.
+The Charter and Handbook can be provided upon request to volunteers to aid in the induction process.

-1.5 RIGHTS AND RESPONSIBILITIES
+RIGHTS AND RESPONSIBILITIES

 Both the Snowdome Foundation and volunteers must comply with all requirements set out in this Policy and in the Volunteer Agreement.
-Volunteers are bound by all of the requirements of the Foundation's Code of Conduct Policy, Cash Policy and Privacy Policy.
+Volunteers are bound by all the requirements of Snowdome's Code of Conduct Policy, Cash Policy, and Privacy Policy.

-Volunteers may be reimbursed for authorised expenses associated with volunteer activities and this must be done in line with the Foundation's Cash Policy.
-Volunteers must not incur any expenses on behalf of the Foundation without express permission from the Board or Executive.
+Volunteers may be reimbursed for authorised expenses associated with volunteer activities and this must be done in line with the Cash Policy.
+Volunteers must not incur any expenses on behalf of

+Snowdome without express permission from the CEO.

-Snowdome maintains insurance coverage for Directors and Officers Liability and Personal Accident insurance which covers all of its volunteer workers under the age of 85.
+Snowdome maintains insurance coverage for Directors and Officers Liability and Personal Accident insurance which covers all its volunteer workers under the age of 80.